neondatabase/website/content/docs/introduction/regions.md

 Moving data to a new Neon project may require downtime if you are moving a production database, as the import procedure may take some time depending on the size of your data.
 To prevent the loss of data during the import operation, consider disabling writes from your applications before initiating the import operation.
 You can re-enable writes when the import is completed.
 Neon does not currently support disabling database writes.
 Writes must be disabled at the application level.

-To request support for additional regions, please sumbit a feature request on our [Discord Server](https://discord.com/invite/92vNTzKDGp).
+To request support for additional regions, please submit a feature request on our [Discord Server](https://discord.com/invite/92vNTzKDGp).

 <NeedHelp/>